Account settings and security

 *May 20th, 2024*

 The Phare REST API has been released with associated [documentation](/api-reference/introduction).
-All endpoints required to manage monitors are already available, other endpoints will be added in the next few weeks until all the action you can perform in your dashboard can also be done programmatically.
+All endpoints required to manage monitors are already available.
+Other endpoints will be added in the next few weeks until all the actions you can perform in your dashboard can also be done programmatically.

-You will need to generate an API key to authenticate your organization, you are able to choose an access scope (Read / Write) for each Phare product as well as access to the resources of the Phare platform.
+You will need to generate an API key to authenticate your organization.
+You can choose an access scope (Read / Write) for each Phare product as well as access to the resources of the Phare platform.

-More informations are available on the [API documentation](/api-reference/introduction) page.
+More information is available on the [API documentation](/api-reference/introduction) page.

 ## New Documentation